ermiyaeskandary/Slither.io-bot/.github/CONTRIBUTING.md

 ## How to contribute to Slither.io-bot

+To get started, <a href="https://www.clahub.com/agreements/ErmiyaEskandary/Slither.io-bot">sign the Contributor License Agreement</a>.

 #### **Did you find a bug?**

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/ErmiyaEskandary/Slither.io-bot/issues).